 Choosing a money market account

-If you are saving to make a big purchase and you could meet the account minimums, a money market could offer high interest rates while allowing direct access to your money.
+If you are saving to make a big purchase and you can meet the account minimums, a money market could offer high interest rates while allowing direct access to your money.

 Choosing a high-yield savings account

-You could earn a high interest rate on your money with a lower balance.
+With a high-yield savings account, you could earn a high interest rate on your money even if you have a lower balance.
 The zero or low minimum balance requirements on some high-yield savings accounts also mean that you could break up your money into more than one savings account for various goals.
-You could have different accounts for vacation funds, emergency funds, and more.
+You could have different accounts for vacation funds, sinking funds, emergency funds, and more.

 FAQs